issues2000.org

 Mark Warner on Families & Children

-Click here for the full quote on Families & Children OR other candidates on Families & Children OR background on Families & Children.
+Click here for 4 full quotes on Families & Children OR other political leaders on Families & Children.

 • Mandatory arrest upon evidence of domestic violence.
 (Nov 2001)